JollyToday/GhostCut_Remake_Video/README_en.md

 Due to factors such as energy, manpower, cost, and time, the official has recommended some methods that can improve the originality of videos and achieve the effect of deduplicate.
 Let's follow the official to see how to achieve advanced deduplicate.

-## Video re-creation under official guidance
+## Video remaker under official guidance

-The official and system allow for exploration of material minor changes within a reasonable range, but "homogeneous material" belongs to materials with extremely high similarity, such as only replacing background music, only replacing 3 seconds ago, or only adjusting material tone, brightness , etc. It is not enough; in order to avoid extremely high similarity, the official has the following suggestions (incomplete version) for re-creation editing, including
+The official and system allow for exploration of material minor changes within a reasonable range, but "homogeneous material" belongs to materials with extremely high similarity, such as only replacing background music, only replacing 3 seconds ago, or only adjusting material tone, brightness , etc. It is not enough; in order to avoid extremely high similarity, the official has the following suggestions (incomplete version) for remaker editing, including
 1. The content remains unchanged, but the form of expression changes
 2. Typesetting & animation do addition and subtraction
   1. Add design-oriented parts to make new materials independent in design perception